 Federal grants and contracts include Pell, SEOG, and Federal Work Study.
-Federal grants had a decrease of 57% over prior year due to the end of the COVID HEERF funds awarded from FY2020 through FY2022.
-Lander University had disbursed all funds by the end of FY2022.

-Gifts and other non-operating revenues had an increase of 20% over the prior year.
+Federal grants increased 12% over prior year due to the increase in enrollment and federal aid.
+Gifts and other non-operating revenues experienced a decrease of nearly 6% over the prior year.